Next Leadership

 Hemlock Lesson: SGH presented our Hemlock Lesson to 222 6th grade

-Exploratory Science students at Fannin Middle School.
+Exploratory Science students and 2 teachers at Fannin Middle School.
 Focusing on the hemlock vs. woolly adelgid crisis, the presentation incorporated learning about

 biodiversity, ecosystem interdependencies, problems caused by invasive